DanielYoon82/ActiveDirectoryGroupsDevices/README.md

 <h1>Home Lab - Managing Computers and Groups in Active Directory</h1>

 <h2>Description</h2>
-In this virtual machine I demonstrate user management, unlocking an account, and password reset in Active Directory.
+In this virtual machine I demonstrate computer and group management in Active Directory.
 <br />